Ceremony and rituals have long played a vital and essential role in Native American culture. Spirituality is an integral

 The arrival of European settlers marked a major change in Native American culture.
-Some of the first Europeans that the Indians would meet were often missionaries who looked upon Native American Spirituality practices as worthless superstition inspired by the Christian devil.
+Some of the first Europeans that the Indians would meet were often missionaries who looked upon Native American Spirituality practices as worthless superstitions inspired by the Christian devil.
 These early missionaries then determined to convert the Native Americans to Christianity.

-As more and more Europeans flooded North America, US and Canadian governments instituted policies to force Natives onto reservations and to encourage them to become assimilated into the majority culture.
+As more and more Europeans flooded North America, the US, and Canadian governments instituted policies to force Natives onto reservations and to encourage them to become assimilated into the majority culture.

 “…there is no good reason why an Indian should be permitted to indulge in practices which are alike repugnant to common decency and morality, and the preservation of good order on the reservations demands that some active measures should be taken to discourage and, if possible, put a stop to the demoralizing influence of heathenish rites.”

 These attempts to suppress the traditions of Native Americans eventually led to the Massacre at Wounded Knee on December 29, 1890, when the government attempted to stop the practice of the “Ghost Dance,” a far-reaching movement that prophesied a peaceful end to white American expansion and preached goals of clean living, an honest life, and cross-cultural cooperation by Native Americans.

 Though some traditions were lost along the way, many others survived despite the ban, and various tribes continue to follow many spiritual traditions.
 Some Native Americans have been devout Christians for generations, and their practices today combine their traditional customs with Christian elements.
 Other tribes, particularly in the Southwest, have retained their aboriginal traditions, mostly intact.